 “Bangers and Mash” is one of the most widely-known British dishes in the world, starring the much-beloved British Sausage aka the “Banger”.
 England and Ireland are both respected for their distinctively delicious sausages, but are they really interchangeable?

-The honest truth is that Irish and English sausages are very much alike in taste, texture and presentation.
-They are usually made with pork meat, but may sometimes include beef added into the mixture.
-Both include a filler of some sort as a requirement along with herbs and garlic.
-Irish sausages contain eggs and “rusk” (a variety of breadcrumb) while English sausages have only breadcrumbs.
+The truth is that Irish and English sausages are very much alike in taste, texture and presentation.
+Both are usually made with pork meat, and both include a filler of some sort as a requirement along with herbs and garlic.
+Irish sausages contain eggs and “rusk”, while English sausages have only breadcrumbs.
+These juicy little breakfast favourites also sometimes include beef added into the mixture.

-These juicy little sausages are found in a traditional Irish or English “Full Breakfast” (more below) and other favourites such as Sausage Rolls, Pigs in Blankets and sausage sandwiches.
+Fried, griddled or grilled sausages are found in a traditional Irish or English “Full Breakfast” (more below) and also show up in other favourites such as Sausage Rolls, Pigs in Blankets and sausage sandwiches.

 - Irish Sausage is not called “banger” by Irish people nor anyone in Ireland.
 However, the Irish Sausage is indeed called a banger by the rest of the world.

-- The filler in Irish Sausage must be a special sort of breadcrumb called “rusk” (see “links” below)
+- The filler in Irish Sausage must be a special sort of breadcrumb called “rusk” – pictured is rusk toast

 Irish Sausage is mainly served as part of an “Irish Breakfast” but is also the star of traditional dishes such as: